Riminder/docs-api/hr-json/profile-objects/profile-object.md

 ## Profile

 The Profile object is a standard representation of a candidate, aims to improve Object Hr Management.

-It is a faster / readable data structure helping developer to cover many Hr use case.
+ It is a faster / readable data structure helping developers to cover many Hr use cases.

 The API allows you to create, update and retrieve your profile.